 In 1948, the Friday night house shows promoted by Al Haft's Quality Athletic Club (with Ross Leader as the local promoter) began airing live on WCPO Channel 9 with Red Thornburgh as commentator.
 During the summer, the shows originated from the Parkway Arena, an outdoor venue.
 The rest of the year, the shows were held at Music Hall.
-During the baseball season, the show would not air due to Cincinnati Reds games being broadcast instaed.
+During the baseball season, the show would ocassionally not air due to Cincinnati Reds games being broadcast instead.
 The television show started thirty minutes after the live card so it's likely the first match did not air.
 In March of 1950, the shows began airing live in Dayton and Columbus.
 At the end of September 1950, the show moved to WLW-T Channel 4.
 There were two changes to the format of the show as part of th emove.
 Jim Fair became the commentator and the television broadcast started at the same time as the first match resulting in the main event no longer airing.
 The result of the station change was that all locally produced wrestling televsion shows aired on WLW stations.
 The show was cancelled in Janaury 1951 due to live attendance declining.

 In May 1950, the VFW began promoting Tuesday night shows at Music Hall and airing on WCPO Channel 7.
 Jim Fair was the commentator.
 The cards and TV show only last until July.